VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

 The new Master Driver no longer supports the old style of device configuration.
 The old ``device_list`` setting is ignored.

-To simplify updating to a new format ``scripts/update_master_driver_config.py`` is provide to automatically update to the new configuration format and push the results to the configuration store.
+To simplify updating to the new format ``scripts/update_master_driver_config.py`` is provide to automatically update to the new configuration format.

 With the platform running run: